YueLiPicasso/OCanrenTutorial/Main/peano/README.md

-The entry `ocanren_embedding` directly corresponds to the `ocanren{}` quotations we saw in the library implementation, and it further calls the entry `ocanren_expr` to parse the content between the braces of a quotation.
+The entry `ocanren_embedding` directly corresponds to the `ocanren{}` quotations we saw in the library implementation, and it further calls the entry `ocanren_expr` to parse the content between the braces.

 The `ocanren_expr` entry has four levels separated by vertical bars:
 - [The first level](../../Installation/ocanren/camlp5/pa_ocanren.ml#L227)